CorMazz/dancer_test/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

-Your application will be available at http://localhost:5000.
+Your application will be available at http://localhost:(port) where port is specified in the compose.yaml file.

+### Note from Cory

+This application is containerized, and was also developed in a dev container.
+Everything within the .devcontainer folder defines the configuration for the dev container, and the other docker files out here define how to create the production containers.

 ### Deploying your application to the cloud